michaellee/old-michaelsoolee.com/_posts/2014-10-01-beyond-codepen.md

 category: programming
 ---

-In my very first blog post on CodePen, I had shared [4 things that makes CodePen awesome](http://codepen.io/michaellee/blog/4-things-that-makes-codepen-awesome).
+In my very first blog post on CodePen, I had shared <a href="http://codepen.io/michaellee/blog/4-things-that-makes-codepen-awesome" target="_blank">4 things that makes CodePen awesome</a>.
 Right off the bat, I mentioned that community was one of the factors that keeps me around CodePen.

 The founders of CodePen are made up of great gents and the community that has formed around CodePen have been nothing but great.
-One of the members of CodePen that I have befriended is the designer/developer extraordinaire, [Hornebom](http://hornebom.com/).
+One of the members of CodePen that I have befriended is the designer/developer extraordinaire, <a href="http://hornebom.com/" target="_blank">Hornebom</a>.

 Many of his awesome pens have graced the front page of CodePen.
 If you've never seen them, here are a few of my favorites: